re4ldev/arch-laptop/README.md

 >`# /dev/mapper/cryptroot`\
 >`UUID=d72f6385-bb67-4ce2-810c-8eb8935402a2 /swapspace btrfs rw,noatime,compress=zstd:3,ssd,space_cache,subvolid=265,subvol=/@swap 0 0`\
 >`/swapspace/swapfile none swap defaults 0 0`

+Make note for /dev/mapper/cryptroot UUID we will need it later in the process.
+In this case it is UUID=d72f6385-bb67-4ce2-810c-8eb8935402a2

 ## 16. Chroot into the new system and perform basic configuration ##
 Change root into the new system using Arch Linux provided tool.\